ARM9/bass/doc/basics.md

 # Bass Core Features
 Bass brings a strong macro language that offers alot of comfort compared to most classic assemblers.
 Thats why it's important to never get confused about the macros, and the actual program to be written.

 Macros are 'smart copy scripts' to move code around for you.
 But they work on the base of copy and paste.
 They do not understand the data they handle.
-They dont extend the syntax of the assembly language itself and therefore they are not an extension or even an real 'programming Language'.
+They dont extend the Syntax: of the assembly language itself and therefore they are not an extension or even an real 'programming Language'.

 `TODO` speak about the compiling pipeline and stages